Request More Information About Information Technology

 - CSIT 402 – IT Research 3 Credits (satisfies core requirement)

-Internship sites include Precision Business Solutions; Sheetz; Windber Medical Center; Concurrent Technologies; Local School Districts; the FBI; other Federal government agencies; and consulting firms.
+Internship sites include the Center for International Cyber Intelligence, Precision Business Solutions; Sheetz; government agencies; and consulting firms.
+Remote internship opportunities are available.

 Employment of computer and information technology occupations is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
 These occupations are projected to add about 557,100 new jobs.
 Demand for these workers will stem from greater emphasis on cloud computing, the collection and storage of big data, and information security.